JHUGen/JHUGenMELA/MELA/docs/pyMELA/TVar_enums.md

 # TVar Enumerations {#tvar_enums}

-These are the enumerated values set in TVar.hh.
+These are the enumerated values set in `TVar.hh`.
 They are used to set up the settings in MELA.

 ## Verbosity Level {#verbosity_enum}